jhades/ng2-minimal/README.md

 # Unit Testing
 Check the official unit testing seed repo - https://github.com/juliemr/ng2-test-seed and the corresponding talk [Testing strategies with Angular 2](https://www.youtube.com/watch?v=C0F2E-PRm44).

+# Typings

+There are no legacy reference typing imports in this project, this uses the typings bundled in npm implicitly.
+For this its important to upgrade to Typescript 1.6, so that the new Typescript module resolution mechanism works, see this [comment](https://github.com/angular/angular/issues/5248#issuecomment-156886060) for more details.